Updated on November 26, 2019 to include links to research and additional resources

 I’m a toxicologist who has spent my career studying coal ash, how it moves in the environment and how it may impact human health.
 What intrigued me about this field was how ash was consistently portrayed in the media as “toxic coal ash,” as if the ash were inherently harmful.
 It’s not.

 Here’s what you need to know about toxicity: Anything can be toxic.
 A bottle of aspirin, if you ingest 200 pills rather than the recommended two, can kill you.
 The fundamental science behind toxicity is that it’s the dose – the amount of exposure – that differentiates a poison from a remedy.
+This article helps explain the issue further.

 The distortion of coal ash as “toxic” was originally triggered by environmental extremists trying to foster fear to drive public policy decisions.
 Locally, some of these same paid protestors have misled the public about “clean water,” consistently omitting the fact that Marshall Steam Station’s ash basin impacts are limited to the groundwater on Duke Energy property.
 Extensive science shows drinking and recreational water supplies remain safe from coal ash impacts and will continue to be safe in the future.